dwalend/blog/_posts/2014-09-10-type-later.md

       def label(start:InnerNodeType,end:InnerNodeType):Label
     }

-For the first release, I settled on two implementations of LabelDigraph, MatrixLabelDigraph -- to support the Floyd-Warshall algorithm -- and AdjacencyLabelDigraph -- to support both Dijkstra's algorithm and Brandes' betweenness algorithm.
+For the first release, I settled on two implementations of LabelDigraph: MatrixLabelDigraph which supports the Floyd-Warshall algorithm, and AdjacencyLabelDigraph which supports both Dijkstra's algorithm and Brandes' betweenness algorithm.

 I tried to make constructing a graph very easy, by supplying companion objects with apply methods that have default arguments: